 Cost overruns have consequences that reach beyond just the budget.
-Understanding cost overruns shows why careful planning, managing risks, and being flexible are so important for keeping projects on track.
+Understanding cost overrun in projects shows why careful planning, managing risks, and being flexible are so important for keeping projects on track.

 A cost overrun occurs when actual project expenses exceed the planned budget.
 In construction, this typically means spending more on materials, labor, or equipment than initially estimated.
 This scenario is common across industries, particularly in construction, manufacturing, and software development, where multiple variables can impact initial cost estimates.